MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

  ### Demo 1: Working with Docker in more details on Linux.

-  In this demo you will learn and understand more about docker, container, image, you will also understand the container structure how to run it normally and how to run it as interactive mode to change and edit files inside the container, how to attach and detach from containers and why, After learning how to manipulate files in the container you will learn how to commit and create your own image, Also you will learn how to examine images and understand what is the image layers, At the end, you will learn what is the docker multi-stage builds and why you should use it while building your own app images.
+  In this demo you will learn and understand more about docker, container, image, you will also understand the container structure how to run it normally and how to run it as interactive mode to change and edit files inside the container, how to attach and detach from containers and why, After learning how to manipulate files in the container you will learn how to commit and create your own image.

+  Also you will learn how to examine images and understand what is the image layers, At the end, you will learn what is the docker multi-stage builds and why you should use it while building your own app images.

  ### Demo 2: Working with Docker on Windows.